czFIRE/Rust_Organisation_App/README.md

 Petr also implemented most of the tests for the repositories.

-The timesheet repository was first developed by Michal, but he was not up to the task and Matej picked it up after him, who also defined the tests for the timesheet repository.
+The timesheet repository was first developed by Michal, but he later decided that he did not want to do this task and Matej picked it up after him.
+Matej also defined the tests for the timesheet repository.
+Later, Slavomir added some additional operations, as well.

 The Wage Preset repository was developed Slavomir, who also defined tests for this repository.

 ### Wage Calculation
 Wage calculation was developed by Slavomir, who created everything necessary for